XoolaXoop/XoolaXoop/README.md

-- 👋 Hi, I’m @chapa_chapa
+- 👋 Hi, I’m @XoolaXoop
 - 👀 I’m interested in WEB development
-- 🌱 I’m currently learning JS, HTML, CSS, React, Redux, C
+- 🌱 I’m currently learning TS, React, NestJS, NodeJS

 <!---
 SmallProger/SmallProger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.